 Elsie Smalls, PhD

 Dr. Elsie W. Smalls earned her Bachelor’s Degree from South Carolina State University, MBA from The Citadel, The Military College of South Carolina, and Ph.D. in Public Policy and Administration with a concentration in Nonprofit Management and Leadership from Walden University.
 Her professional background includes higher education administration, leadership in the nonprofit sector, and adjunct professorship in the areas of public policy and business administration.
 Additionally, she is the Co-founder of LoMa Spoken Word and Consulting LLC, an organization dedicated to educating, enlightening, and inspiring individuals and organizations.
 Dr. Smalls has facilitated workshops, professional presentations, and keynote addresses to a variety of audiences to include public sector and nonprofit organizations, churches, high schools, and women’s conferences.

 Physical Activity Program Manager

-A Gary, IN native, Turner is a graduate of Indiana University with a BS in Recreation.
+A Gary, Indiana, native, Armand Turner is a graduate of Indiana University with a BS in Recreation.
 Turner interned at the Denver Parks and Recreation Department in 2014.
-A year later he worked at Texas Parks Recreation Department in Southlake and Grapevine, TX.
-Most recently, Turner was the Recreation Coordinator at Albany State University in 2016.
+A year later he worked at Texas Parks Recreation Department in Southlake and Grapevine, Texas.
+Most recently, Armand was the Recreation Coordinator at Albany State University in 2016.